The Holistic approach to pain relief

 How does a problem in the oral cavity lead to neuromuscular pain elsewhere in the body?

 Stress, mutilated occlusion, improper bite, sleep disorders along with asymmetrical usage of muscles(chewing on only one side) may lead to change in the jaw position (TMJ).
 This in turn alters the seating of the skull in the cervical vertebrae leading to spasm and pain radiating through the neck, shoulder, back, hip muscle and the calf muscles in the leg.
 Neuromuscular dentistry ensures and manages the functions of the jaws in correlation with skull positions and orienting the skull positions to the entire body.

 How does chewing on only one side affect the body posture?

 Chewing on only one side can lead the teeth to migrate and form cant(tilt) in the occlusal plane.
 This leads to pain in the muscles of chewing.
 These small groups of muscles of chewing, in turn, have a strain on the larger group of muscles that is neck and shoulder muscles (sternocleidomastoid muscles and trapezius muscles). .Both these large muscles are involved in positioning the skull and the lower jaw to the cervical vertebrae.

 Changes in postures and disorientation can cause pain in the neck, shoulder, L4, and L5 (center of the body), sciatic muscles, leg, and foot.

-Neuromuscular dentistry deals with correcting the jaw positions, way of biting or chewing.
-Doctors can help provide coordination between the joints, muscles, teeth orientation by straightening all these occlusal tables and making the patient chew bilaterally.
-With this, the teeth position will be made stable, and body posture is improved.
-This has a direct connection with the pain, and while correcting all these, the pain will be reduced.
+Neuro muscular orthodontist can help provide coordination between the joints, muscles, teeth orientation by correcting the bite and making the patient chew bilaterally.
+With this, the teeth position will be made stable, and body posture is improved and pain will be relieved.